fandm-college/rcs.github.io/cluster/overview.md

 Running programs on the cluster is different from how you might typically run software on your personal computer.
 The cluster uses a software package called Slurm
 (**S**imple **l**inux **u**tility for **r**esource **m**anagement) to manage how/when programs are run on the cluster.
 Essentially, you will submit a request to run your software.
-Your request which will be placed in a job queue and remain there until your job gets to the top of the queueu AND all necessary resources (e.g. # of CPUs, memory, etc.) are available.
+Your request will be placed in a job queue and remain there until your job gets to the top of the queue AND all necessary resources (e.g. # of CPUs, memory, etc.) are available.
 At that point your job will begin to execute.

 In order to submit a job you will create a text file (refered to here as a job script) which contains two key sections: